chastik/WissKI/01_Session/07U_Discussion-Feedback.md

 ---

 ### Goal of this Unit

 This session reflects on the **modeling process so far**.

-After moving from domain concepts to diagrams and implementing ontology structures in Protégé, we now pause to evaluate:
+After moving from domain concepts to diagrams and implementing ontology structures in Protégé, let us discuss

 * what worked well
 * what was challenging